rackerlabs/docs-cloud-backup/rst/dev-guide/cloud-backup-v1/common-gs/auth-using-curl.rst

-``401 Unable to authenticate user with credentials provided.``: Verify the authentication credentials submitted in theauthentication request.
+``401 Unable to authenticate user with credentials provided.``: Verify the authentication credentials submitted in the authentication request.
 If necessary, contact your Rackspace Cloud Administrator or Rackspace Support to get valid credentials.

 ..  note::